What we eat, how we travel and how we heat our homes has a huge climate impact. But what should the government be doing to help us live greener lives?

 Our focus should be on enabling people to act and to see change happening – this can kick-start motivation, engagement, and new narratives and social norms.
 This would be a shift away from behaviour change strategies which focus on motivating people as a first step.

 The government must put the climate emergency at the heart of policymaking.
 It must step up, making it possible and desirable for people to make the necessary lifestyle shifts.
-And it must build public trust and engagement by showing leadership – starting with abandoning Heathrow expansion, committing to doubling tree cover and ditching fracking.
+And it must build public trust and engagement by showing leadership, such as committing to doubling tree cover and ditching fracking.